Calderdale Libraries form part of a network of job clubs throughout Calderdale. Most clubs work on a drop-in basis and PC access is free.

 There are a number of ways of getting a winning CV created:

-Get advice from on how to create a CV that really sells your skills.
+C&K Careers will help you to write a CV that really sells your skills.
 They have drop in sessions throughout the week at their base in Halifax town centre and at locations throughout Calderdale.
 Phone: 01484 225500.

 Tell your adviser at Job Centre Plus, if you are claiming benefits, that you need some help writing your CV.